cosmos/cosmos-sdk/docs/guide/basecoin-tool.md

 basecoin key new > $BCHOME/key.json
 ```

-Here's what my `key.json looks like (TODO: change `keys` so it looks like this ...):
+Here's what my `key.json looks like:

 ```json
 {